Eustoma: Description

 Eustoma flowers are either single-flowered or double-flowered.
 Both types of flowers can be found in all ranges of the possible colors listed above.
 They are usually 1-3 ft tall, although there are dwarf varieties that only grow up to 8 in in height.

 Taxonomy

-Eustoma is a small genus, containing only two or three species.
+Eustoma (YOO-sto-ma) is a small genus, containing only two or three species.